Off The Grid: Detection of Primitives for Feed-Forward 3D Gaussian Splatting: Abstract

 \section{Abstract}

-Feed-forward 3D Gaussian Splatting (3DGS) models enable real-time scene generation but are hindered by suboptimal pixel-aligned primitive placement, which relies on a dense, rigid grid and limits both quality and efficiency.
+Feed-forward 3D Gaussian Splatting (3DGS) models enable real-time scene generation but are hindered by suboptimal pixel-aligned primitive placement, which relies on a dense, rigid grid that limits both quality and efficiency.
 We introduce a new feed-forward architecture that detects 3D Gaussian primitives at a sub-pixel level, replacing the pixel grid with an adaptive, ``Off-The-Grid" distribution.
-Inspired by keypoint detection, our multi-resolution decoder learns to distribute primitives across image patches.
-This module is trained end-to-end with a 3D reconstruction backbone using self-supervised learning.
-Our resulting pose-free model generates photorealistic scenes in seconds, achieving state-of-the-art novel view synthesis for feed-forward models.
+Inspired by keypoint detection, our decoder learns to locally distribute primitives across image patches.
+We also provide an Adaptive Density mechanism by assigning varying number of primitives per patch based on Shannon entropy.
+We combine the proposed decoder with a pre-trained 3D reconstruction backbone and train them end-to-end using photometric supervision without any 3D annotation.
+The resulting pose-free model generates photorealistic 3DGS scenes in seconds, achieving state-of-the-art novel view synthesis for feed-forward models.
 It outperforms competitors while using far fewer primitives, demonstrating a more accurate and efficient allocation that captures fine details and reduces artifacts.
-Moreover, we observe that by learning to render 3D Gaussians, our 3D reconstruction backbone improves camera pose estimation, suggesting opportunities to train these foundational models without labels.
-Project page accessible \href{https://arthurmoreau.github.io/OffTheGrid/}{here}.
+Project page: \href{https://arthurmoreau.github.io/OffTheGrid/}{https://arthurmoreau.github.io/OffTheGrid/}.